 Preparation

-1. If using dried black beans:
+1. If you are using dried black beans:

-2. Preparing the black beans: The day before, soak the black beans in a large bowl of water.
+2. Preparing black beans: The day before, soak the black beans in a large bowl of water.
 Drain and rinse before using.

 Rate this recipe